MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 ![Screenshot of Remote Assist mobile on a phone, showing the ink icon in the menu.](./media/learntools_8.png "Select Ink")

-7. Draw a line or circle.
+7. Draw a line or circle by tapping and dragging on your screen.

 ![Screenshot of Remote Assist mobile on a phone, showing an example of a drawn annotation.](./media/learntools_9.png "Draw")

 8. Practice placing and using other annotations.
-You can use the **Color picker**, **Undo** annotations, or **Delete all** annotations icons.
+You can use the **Color picker**, **Undo**, or **Delete all** annotation icons.

 ![Screenshot of Remote Assist mobile on a phone, showing the other menu options.](./media/learntools_10.png "Other")

-## Additional tips for better tracking

-### Techniques to improve the tracking experience
-- Map your environment area at the beginning of a video call.
-- Avoid rapid camera movements.
-- Avoid frequently minimizing the app and reopening it while there are annotations present.

-### Tracking limitations

-Limitations that may hinder accurate understanding of surfaces or facilitate in losing tracking include:
-- Flat surfaces without texture, such as a white desk
-- Environments with dim lighting or extremely bright lighting
-- Transparent or reflective surfaces like glass
-- Dynamic or moving surfaces
+## How to resolve error messages

+Throughout the tutorial or during the call, technicians may be prompted that they have "lost tracking" because Remote Assist does not adequately detected their surroundings or any surfaces.
+Thus, the technicians will be unable to place any mixed reality annotations until their surfaces are detected.
+Below are the prompts to track their enivronment better.

+1. Move your device from **side-to-side** to better detect your surroundings or surfaces.

+2. Move your device **further away**.

+3. Move your device **closer**.

+4. Try **turning on some lights** to a dimly lit space.